to the Site Directory]|

 POWER TRAIN, OR DRIVE LINE SELECTION...

 The power train was really never a problem for me to figure out.
 I really like in-line inboard boats.
-They are without argument the most dependable drive train that you can put into a boat, well a jet is extremely simple and very reliable but major bucks in a boat this size.
+They are without argument the most dependable drive train that you can put into a boat, well a jet is extremely simple and very reliable but major bucks in a boat this size, and jets don't like heavy slow hulls from what I read.
 Here's where the problems came in to play for me on the Bertram 25.
 I became involved in the on line discussion boards operated by the Bertram fanatics and a few seemed to believe the hull could handle a single in-line inboard.
 Most believed the hull required a V-drive or stern drive to achieve the correct trim.
 I really dislike stern drives, you just can't leave them in the water without major headaches and a small piece of fishing line can take one out.
 Besides they tend not to live very long with higher horsepower diesels.
-Yes stern drives are more efficient and faster but I believe if not maintained carefully they become the Achilles heal of any 25 Bertram.
+Yes stern drives are more efficient and faster but I believe if not maintained carefully they become the achilles heal of any 25 Bertram.

 Go with the V-drive and everyone knows it will work, be on the safe side.
 The problem for me is that I would like to avoid a V-drive boat if possible.
 Too many angles for me to get wrong, in some cases difficult shaft and stuffing box access.
 I think the V-drives are an excellent choice if they are set up correctly and provide the same durability as an in-line.
 Back to the skill level assessment, I lack the experience to do this work with confidence and having confidence in your boat offshore is essential.

-The nagging issue...there is a 22 ft SeaRay which is another Raymond C Hunt hull sitting in my driveway that originally came equipped as a stern drive and I converted it to an in-line (not knowing any better at the time )and it worked great.
-Every time I would began to dismiss the in-line option based on "expert" opinions I would catch a glimpse of my SeaRay in the driveway.
+The nagging issue...there is a 22 ft SeaRay which is another Raymond C Hunt hull that I modified that originally came equipped as a stern drive and I converted it to an in-line (not knowing any better at the time )and it worked great.
+Every time I would began to dismiss the in-line option based on "expert" opinions I would remember my SeaRay project.
 So I decided to go against the grain and do a little research myself.

 I contacted Raymond C Hunt & Assoc.
 (The original Bertram hull design group) and posed a couple of simple questions; Where is the center of buoyancy (CB) on the Bertram 25 hull? and where is the center of gravity?
 Their answer; "the center of buoyancy is 10 ft forward of the stern cap and the center of gravity is slightly forward of that" So off to the SeaRay I went with the tape measure.
 The center of the in-line V8 engine measured 8 1/2 ft from the transom.
 So why wouldn't the Bertram 25 work as well?
 It will.
 My humble opinion is in fact; it is actually impossible to create a forward or bow down trim by placing any engine aft of the CB.
 The only way this can be done is if the weight forward of the CB exceeded the weight aft of the CB.